James Dyson: Personal life

 Dyson married Deirdre Hindmarsh in 1968.
 They have two sons and a daughter.

 In 1999, he acquired Domaine des Rabelles, an estate and winery near Villecroze and Tourtour, Var, France.
 In 2003, Dyson paid £15 million for Dodington Park, a 300 acre Georgian estate in South Gloucestershire close to Chipping Sodbury.
 He and his wife also own a house in Chelsea, London.

-His vessel Nahlin is the largest British-flagged and -owned super yacht with an overall length of 91 m, and was ranked 36th in a 2013 survey of the world's 100 biggest yachts.
+His vessel Nahlin is the largest British-flagged and -owned superyacht with an overall length of 91 m, and was ranked 36th in a 2013 survey of the world's 100 biggest yachts.
 He also owns two Gulfstream G650ER private jets registered G-VIOF and G-GSVI.
 He previously owned an older Gulfstream G650, registered G-ULFS and currently owns a AgustaWestland AW-139 helicopter.

 Dyson is a lifelong fan of Bath Rugby and has frequently attended games at the Rec.
 The Dyson company have been the title sponsors of the club since 2014, with Bath Rugby being the first sports team officially backed by the firm.
 As a result of this, Dyson are the main brand on all club kit and are the naming rights holders of the East Stand at the Rec.

 In July 2019, Dyson spent £43 million on a 21108 sqfoot triplex flat at the top of the Guoco Tower, the tallest building in Singapore.
 He sold the flat in October 2020 for £36 million, and in April 2021 it was reported that he had moved his place of residence back to the UK.
 Dyson has also invested heavily in buying agricultural land in Lincolnshire, Oxfordshire, and Gloucestershire, and by 2014 was one of the biggest landowners in the UK.

 Dyson is the beneficial owner of Weybourne Holdings Pte, a Singapore-based business that (as of 2023) owns 31 UK properties, worth at least £287 million.